Planck 2015 results. XIII. Cosmological parameters: Model, parameters, and methodology

-which is very close to the degeneracy direction (Eq.~\ref{NSZ1}) measured by SPT.
-In the 2015 \Planck\ analysis, we impose a conservative Gaussian prior for $A^{\rm SZ}$, as defined in Eq.~\eqref{NSZ2}, with a mean of $9.5\,\mu {\rm K}^2$ and a dispersion $3 \mu{\rm K}^2$ (i.e., somewhat broader than the dispersion measured by \citet{Reichardt:2012}).
+for \planck+\WP+\highL, which is very close to the degeneracy direction (Eq.~\ref{NSZ1}) measured by SPT.
+In the 2015 \Planck\ analysis, we impose a conservative Gaussian prior for $A^{\rm SZ}$, as defined in Eq.~\eqref{NSZ2}, with a mean of $9.5\,\mu {\rm K}^2$ and a dispersion $3 \mu{\rm K}^2$ \citep[i.e., somewhat broader than the dispersion measured by][]{Reichardt:2012}.
 The purpose of imposing this prior on $A^{\rm SZ}$ is to prevent the parameters $A^{\rm kSZ}$ and $A^{\rm tSZ}$ from wandering into unphysical regions of parameter space when using \Planck\ data alone.
 We retain the uniform prior of [0,1] for $\xi^{\rm tSZ\times CIB}$.
 As this paper was being written, results from the complete 2540\,${\rm deg}^2$ SPT-SZ survey area appeared \citep{George:2014}.
 These are consistent with Eq.~\eqref{NSZ2} and in addition constrain the correlation parameter to low values, $\xi^{\rm tSZ\times CIB} = 0.113^{+0.057}_{-0.054}$.
 The looser priors on these parameters adopted in this paper are, however, sufficient to eliminate any significant sensitivity of cosmological parameters derived from \Planck\ to the modelling of the SZ components.